akouz/HBus/README.md

 ## Introduction

 HBus is a wired home automation interface.
 Nodes made as simple and as cheap as possible.
 Minimum requirement - Arduino Pro Mini (Atmega 328P) with 78L05 regulator and a CAN transciever.

+## Wiring

 Wiring made by Cat5/Cat6 cables.
 Twisted pair used as follows:
    * orange - HBus_H
    * orange/white - HBus_L
    * blue + blue/white - common
    * brown + brown/white - supply +12V
    * green + green/white - not used.

+Free topology is allowed.
+Total length of cables should not exceed 500 m.
+A single terminating resistor 100 Ohm should be placed somwhere in a middle of the network.

+Cat5/Cat6 cables have limited current carrying capability.
+To prevent fire in case of short circuit, power supply +12V connected to the bus should have current limit at no more than 2A.
+In simplest case use a 1A...2A fuse.

 ## Basic principles